WGLab/LinkedSV/README.md

 ### <a name="Intermediate_files"></a> Intermediate files

-LinkedSV also output an intermediate files:
+LinkedSV also outputs an intermediate files:

 ```
 prefix.bcd21.gz